-Auxiliary services includes guidance, counseling and testing services, psychological services, services for exceptional children, remedial services, speech and hearing services, services for the improvement of the educationally disadvantaged (such as, but not limited to, teaching English as a second language), and other secular, neutral, non-ideological services of a supplementary and remedial nature.
+Auxiliary services includes school counseling, benchmark screening services, psychological services, services for exceptional children, remedial services, speech and hearing services, services for the improvement of the educationally disadvantaged (such as, but not limited to, teaching English as a second language), and other secular, neutral, non-ideological services of a supplementary and remedial nature.

-These state-funded services are provided directly by the local intermediate unit to students enrolled in a nonprofit private school within the intermediate unit.
+These state-funded services are provided directly by the local intermediate unit to students enrolled in a nonprofit private school within the Intermediate Unit.
 The school must affirm the eligibility of students and facilitate the delivery of services.
-The local intermediate unit makes the final determination regarding what services shall be provided after consulting with the non-public school to determine which general categories of children shall receive services, what services shall be provided, how and where the services shall be provided and how the services shall be evaluated.
+The local Intermediate Unit makes the final determination regarding what services shall be provided after consulting with the non-public school to determine which general categories of children shall receive services, what services shall be provided, how and where the services shall be provided and how the services shall be evaluated.
 These are not services that would carry an individualized entitlement for students but, rather, are provided subject to limitations of funding appropriated annually in the state budget.
-Services may be provided in the schools which students attend, in mobile instructional units located on the grounds of the students’ schools or in other settings mutually agreed upon by the school and intermediate unit (subject to the extent permitted by the Pennsylvania and US constitutions).
+Services may be provided in the schools which students attend or in other settings mutually agreed upon by the school and Intermediate Unit (subject to the extent permitted by the Pennsylvania and US constitutions).